Loganstrong/Project-Progress-Report/README.md

 1. Briefly describe your project.
 (About 2 sentences.)

 In our Project we will recreate a website and database.
-The function we will have in our website is several tabs, login and
+We will use the old website as a guide and that will help us create the updated website.

 2. What is your particular role in the project?